 - to publicise any grant or loan awards and sending our annual review;

-- for loan, grant and investment recipients, our annual project survey.
+- for loan, grant and investment recipients, our evaluation and monitoring.

 You have the right to request we share with you any data we may have on our systems related to you.